Lieder-Lab/liederDB/README.md

 >
     create Banana copy Apple;

->The 'create copy' statement copies the whole of the exsited 'IMITATED_TABLE' to a new table named 'TABLE_NAME' contains the content.
-So you have created a table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor and be with the content same as exsited Apple table, just have different table names.
+>The 'create copy' statement copies the whole of the existed 'IMITATED_TABLE' to a new table named 'TABLE_NAME' contains the content.
+So you have created a table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor and be with the content same as existed Apple table, just have different table names.
 >
 >Also, you can put a TABLE_STATEMENT before the 'IMITATED_TABLE_NAME' enclosed by brackets '()' to generate the new imitated table.